Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Swiftcurrent Lake.
 A flat 2.4 mile trail loops around the lake, passing the Many Glacier hotel and the campground near the Swiftcurrent Motor Inn en route.
 Best in the morning or evening when the water is still, this is a lovely walk with views of Mount Gould and the other peaks of the Many Glacier area reflected in the lake.
 Highly recommended.

 Avalanche Lake and Avalanche Gorge can be reached via a 4 mile round trip from the trailhead east of the Lake McDonald Lodge.
 It's pleasant hiking along the creek, but there are no views to speak of until you reach the lake.
 Avalanche Gorge is a popular subject for photographers - go late in the day to avoid direct sunlight on the water and be prepared to wait to set up your tripod if you want the classic (and cliched) image of very blue water rushing through the Gorge.
-Avalanche Lake is pleasant, but not one of the most spectacular destinations in Glacier National Park.
+Avalanche Lake itself is pleasant, but not one of the most spectacular destinations in Glacier National Park.
 Worthwhile.

-Glacier National Park is one of only a handful of places in the lower 48 States where grizzly bears maintain a foothold.
-More than 300 grizzlies (and another 500 black bears) live in the park, and several of the most popular trails cross prime grizzly habitat.
-When bears are `in residence' along a trail the park service closes the area, but otherwise it's up to visitors to watch out for bears and deal with any close encounters.
-We carried bear spray (an industrial strength pepper concoction that would surely be illegal in most of Europe) and, especially after we'd seen some bears, made plenty of noise while on trail.
-All this might give the impression that traveling in Glacier is a nerve-wracking lottery, but in fact unless you've spent so much time in Canada or Alaska that you're totally bored by bears, catching sight of them is an unforgettable experience.
-We saw bears on half a dozen occasions - mostly foraging in meadows within sight of the road (these are easy to find, just watch out for "bear jams") or grubbing around on open hill sides in the Many Glacier and Two Medicine area.
+When bears are "in residence" along a trail the park service closes the area, but otherwise it's up to visitors to watch out for bears and deal with any close encounters.
+We carried bear spray and, especially after we'd seen some bears, made plenty of noise while on trail.
+All this might give the impression that traveling in Glacier is a nerve-wracking lottery, but in fact catching sight of bears in the wild is an unforgettable experience.
+We saw bears on half a dozen occasions - mostly foraging in meadows within sight of the road or grubbing around on open hill sides in the Many Glacier and Two Medicine area.
 Decent binoculars are very useful.
-At closer range, we and other hikers encountered the mother and cubs pictured above just below Ptarmigan Lake, as they descended the trail toward Ptarmigan Falls.
-This led to some nervous moments, but having ceded the trail to the bears they ambled by without paying us much attention before moving off the trail into meadows further down the mountain.

 The nearest reasonably large airports are in Great Falls (170 miles and four hours drive from the East side of the park) and Missoula (150 miles from the West side).
 In principle you could also fly to the small airport in Kalispell, which is very close to West Glacier, or even take an AMTRAK train to East Glacier.
 If coming from Europe, you'll find that getting to Glacier within one day via any of these routes isn't that easy - your best bet might actually be to fly to Calgary 170 miles to the North (though in that case be aware that the border crossing isn't open 24 hours a day).